Krepseliss/Nordic-WiFi6-Adapter-RTL8822BU-Windows-Driver/README.md

 2. **Plug in the adapter**
    - Wait a few seconds to see if Windows automatically installs the driver
-   - If it does, run the “setup.exe” files for both Bluetooth and WiFi.
+   - If it does not, run the “setup.exe” files for both Bluetooth and WiFi.

 3. **Restart your computer**
    - After reboot, your adapter should be fully functional